LuckyCoinProj/luckycoinwallet/README.md

 # LuckyCoin Wallet

-The only wallet you need to store, send, and receive LuckyCoin!
+The only wallet you need to store, send, and receive LuckyCoin!!

 ---